David-Way/david-way.github.io/content/blog/group-time-management/group-time-management.md

 ---
-title: "A time management tool for groups"
+title: "A time management tool for group work"
 description: A side project I actually use.
 publish: true
 date: 2021-02-15